Tianna Bartoletta

-Tianna Bartoletta née Madison (born August 30, 1985) is an American track and field athlete who specializes in the long jump and short sprinting events.
+Tianna Bartoletta (née Madison) (born August 30, 1985) is an American track and field athlete who specializes in the long jump and short sprinting events.
 She is a two-time Olympian with three gold medals.
-At the 2012 Summer Olympics she placed fourth in the 100m race then won her first gold by leading off the world record-setting 4 × 100 m relay team.
+At the 2012 Summer Olympics she placed fourth in the 100 m race then won her first gold by leading off the world record-setting 4 × 100 m relay team.
 At the 2016 Summer Olympics she won two more golds, first with a personal best to win the long jump then again leading off the victorious 4 × 100 m relay team.

 Other achievements include winning the long jump World Championship in 2005 and 2015, plus the long jump World Indoor Championship in 2006.
 She also was a pusher on the U.S. bobsled team in 2012.

-It was announced in August 2020 that Bartoletta would be joining SPIRE Institute and Academy as an ambassador.
+It was announced in August 2020 that Madison would be joining SPIRE Institute and Academy as an ambassador.
 She will be joining the others such as Ryan Lochte and Elizabeth Beisel representing the school.
 The goal of the partnership with SPIRE and the ambassadors is to emphasize the development of peak performance in athletics, academics, character and life.

 High school

-Tianna Bartoletta (birthname Tianna Madison) was born on August 30, 1985 in Elyria, Ohio.
+Tianna Madison was born on August 30, 1985, in Elyria, Ohio.
 She attended local public schools, including Elyria High School.
 She was a member of the 2003 USA TODAY All-USA High School Girls Track Team, as well as her high school basketball and track teams.
 She appeared in the 2003 "Faces In The Crowd" section of Sports Illustrated, participated in the Ohio Reads program working with elementary students, made Elyria High School’s High and Distinguished Honor Rolls for four years running, and was named the 2003 Gatorade Ohio High School Girls Track & Field Athlete of the Year.